I Want to be a PA

 The American Academy of Physician Assistants (AAPA) provides an excellent Introduction to the PA Profession.
 Another good source of information is book titled So You Want to be a Physician Assistant by Beth Grivett.

-Ohio has multiple PA programs (Click on the name to obtain program information).
-They are:
+Ohio has multiple PA programs (Click on the college below to obtain program information):

 All the Ohio programs offer Masters Degrees as a Masters Degree is a requirement to become licensed as a PA in Ohio.